metrico/gigapipe-helm/README.md

 | ADVANCED_SAMPLES_ORDERING       | timestamp_ns   | Specify the 'ORDER BY' your samples table should use (for multiple use comma-separated list fingerprint,timestamp_ns)|

 ## ENV Settings
-For more information about qryn environment variables, visit [qryn Environments](https://qryn.metrico.in/#/env).
+For more information about Gigapipe environment variables, visit [qryn Environments](https://qryn.metrico.in/#/env).